ramawama/TripPrefVisualizer/README.md

 ```

 5. Enjoy!
-- There should now be two local hosts running on two seperate terminals, one for the backend and one for the front.
+- There should now be two local hosts running, one for the backend and one for the front.
 Here is a beetle for good luck!
 ```shell
   \         /